-Vitess also automatically handles failovers and backups.
-Administers the servers, improves the database performance by intelligently rewriting resource-intensive queries & by implementing caching.
-Besides YouTube, the framework is also used by other big guns in the industry such as GitHub, Slack, Square, New Relic & so on.
+Vitess also automatically handles failovers and backups, administers the servers and improves the database performance by intelligently rewriting resource-intensive queries and implementing caching.
+Besides YouTube, this technology is also used by other big guns in the industry such as GitHub, Slack, Square, New Relic, etc.

-Vitess really stands out when you cannot let go of your relational database because you need support for ACID transactions & strong consistency & at the same time you also want to scale your relational database on the fly like a NoSQL database.
+Vitess stands out when you cannot let go of your relational database because you need support for ACID transactions and strong consistency and at the same time you also want to scale your relational database on the fly like a NoSQL database.

 At YouTube, every MySQL connection had an overhead of 2MB.
 There was a computational cost associated with every connection, also additional RAM had to be added as the number of connections increased.

-Vitess helped them manage these connections at low resource costs via its connection pooling feature built on Go programming language’s concurrency support.
-It uses Zookeeper to manage the cluster & to keep it up to date.
+Vitess helped them manage these connections at low resource costs via its connection pooling feature built on the Go programming language’s concurrency support.
+It uses Zookeeper to manage the cluster and keep things up to date.

-Vitess is cloud-native, suits well for cloud deployments as the capacity is incrementally added to the database just like it happens in the cloud.
-It can run as a Kubernetes aware cloud-native distributed database.
+Vitess is cloud-native and suits well for cloud deployments as with it the database capacity can be incrementally augmented just like it happens in the cloud.
+It can run as a Kubernetes-aware cloud-native distributed database.

-Every large-scale online service has a polyglot persistence architecture as one data model be it a relational or a NoSQL isn’t equipped to handle all the use cases of a service.
+Every large-scale online service has a polyglot persistence architecture as one data model be it a relational, document-oriented, key-value, wide-column or any other isn’t equipped to handle all the service use cases.

 YouTube uses low-latency, low-cost content delivery using Google’s global network.
-It Leverages the globally distributed edge points of presence POP to enable its client to fetch data a lot faster as opposed to fetching it from the origin server.
+It leverages the globally distributed Edge POPs (Points Of Presence) to enable its client to fetch data a lot quicker as opposed to fetching it from the origin server.

-So, upto this point I’ve talked about the database, frameworks, tech used at YouTube.
+Upto this point I’ve discussed the database and backend tech used at YouTube.
 Time to talk about storage.

 How does YouTube store such an insane amount of data (500 hours of video content uploaded every single minute)?

-The videos are stored in the hard drives in warehouse-scale Google datacenters.
-The data is managed by the Google File System & BigTable.
+The videos are stored in the hard drives in warehouse-scale Google data centers.
+The data is managed by the Google File System and BigTable.

 BigTable is a low latency distributed data storage system built on Google File System to deal with petabyte-scale data spread over thousands of machines.
 It’s used by over 60 Google products.

-So, the videos get stored in the hard drives.
-Relationships, metadata, user preferences, profile information, account settings, relevant data required to fetch the video from the storage etc. goes into MySQL.
+So, the videos go into the hard drives.
+Relationships, metadata, user preferences, profile information, account settings, relevant data required to fetch the video from the storage, etc. go into MySQL.

-Google data centers have homogeneous hardware & the software is built-in house to manage the clusters of thousands of individual servers.
+Google data centers have homogeneous hardware and the software is built in-house to manage the clusters of thousands of individual servers.

-The servers, deployed, that augment the storage capacity of the data center are commodity servers also known as the commercial off-the-shelf servers.
-These are inexpensive, widely available servers that can be bought in large numbers & replaced or configured along with the same hardware in the data center with minimal cost & effort.
+The servers deployed that augment the storage capacity of the data center are commodity servers also known as commercial off-the-shelf servers.
+These are inexpensive, widely available servers that can be bought in large numbers and replaced or configured along with the same hardware in the data center with minimal cost and effort.

-As the demand for additional storage rises, new commodity servers are plugged in into the system.
+As the demand for additional storage rises, new commodity servers are plugged into the system.

 Commodity servers are typically replaced as opposed to being repaired.
-Since they are not custom-built, their use enables the business to cut down the infrastructure costs by quite an extent as opposed to when running the servers that are custom built.
+Since they are not custom-built and can be manufactured in less time, they enable the business to cut down the infrastructure costs significantly in contrast to when using custom-built servers.

 YouTube needs more than a petabyte of new storage every single day.
 Spinning hard disk drives are the primary storage medium due to their low costs and reliability.

-SSD Solid State Drives are more performant than the spinning disks as they are semi-conductor based but large-scale use of SSDs is not economical.
-They are pretty expensive also tend to gradually lose data over time.
+SSD (Solid State Drives) are more performant than spinning disks as they are semi-conductor based but large-scale use of SSDs is not economical.
+They are pretty expensive and also tend to gradually lose data over time.
 That makes them not so suitable for archival data storage.

 There are five key metrics to judge the quality of hardware built for data storage: